PacktPublishing/Hands-On-Mobile-Development-with-.NET-Core/README.md

 <a href="Packt UTM URL of the Book"><img src="Cover Image URL of the Book" alt="Book Name" height="256px" align="right"></a>

-This is the code repository for [Hands-On Mobile Development with .NET Core](Packt UTM URL of the Book), published by Packt.
+This is the code repository for [Hands-On Mobile Development with .NET Core], published by Packt.

 **Build cross-platform mobile applications with Xamarin, Visual Studio 2019, and .NET Core 3**